 It can be worthwhile, even in these early stages to try to place your baby into their cot awake so that they learn how to go off to sleep on their own.
 Babies who are always asleep when they go into their cots don’t learn the skills involved in self settling.
 They become dependent on their parent’s help to get them off to sleep and then expect the same cues or prompts each time they progress through lighter phases of sleep and wakefulness.

-Check the sleep articles on The Huggies website and follow some suggestions for encouraging self settling.
+Check the sleep articles for some suggestions for encouraging self-settling.
 Remember though, if what you are doing to settle your baby is working for you both, don’t be concerned.

 Your baby will be holding their hands together now, but their movements will still be a little random and flinging.
 They won’t be able to hold a rattle just yet but that time isn’t too far away.
 Your baby will be loosing their grasp reflex by 8 weeks and this will soon be replaced by a deliberate grab and hold.

 Lots of smiles, coos, eye contact and mouthing movements from your baby this week, especially when you are up close and talking to them.
 Your loving, positive stimulation will help your baby to develop their social skills and remind them that they are part of a human group.
 If you have older children, encourage them to talk to the baby and involve them in gentle play.
 Your baby will love the interaction with their siblings and through your own care giving, your older children will learn what’s involved in nurturing and caring for young babies.

 Supervised floor time each day during your baby’s wakeful periods will help them strengthen their neck and chest muscles.
 Get down onto the floor yourself and position some toys around so they can lift their head and focus on them.
 Babies of this age don’t have good vision but are drawn to contrasts.
 Toys with black, white and red as their primary colours will be clearer to your baby.